 Fall in Egypt

 Fall in Egypt brings in a massive influx of tourists.
-Not surprisingly, given that the weather is nearly perfect.
+That's not surprising, given that the weather is nearly perfect.
 By the end of September, temperatures have dropped significantly.
-Most days average around 85 F (29 C), but can vary a bit depending on location.
+Most days average around 85 degrees Fahrenheit (29 degrees Celsius), but can vary a bit depending on location.
 This is a popular season, so expect price increases for hotels and other activities to increase accordingly.

 Winter in Egypt

-The winds in Egypt pick up during the winter season, but don't fret: Temperatures here still rarely drop below 50 F (10 C).
+The winds in Egypt pick up during the winter season, but don't fret: Temperatures here still rarely drop below 50 degrees Fahrenheit (10 degrees Celsius).
 The beginning of December is a prime time to visit, as the sea is still quite warm, prices are low, and the worst of the winter winds likely haven't kicked up yet.
 Tourists also flock to the country during the third and fourth weeks of December, to celebrate Christmas and the New Year.

-What to Pack: Winter in Egypt isn't as chilly as other locations, but a light jacket or windbreaker (there will be wind!) is a good idea.
-In general, even in winter, closing should be lightweight and breathable.
+What to pack: Winter in Egypt isn't as chilly as other locations, but a light jacket or windbreaker (there will be wind!) is a good idea.
+In general, even in winter, clothing should be lightweight and breathable.